chsasank/chsasank.github.io/_posts/random/2021-04-05-history-repeats-itself-why-care.md

 <img src="https://d1e00ek4ebabms.cloudfront.net/production/8d0ad66f-58c6-4309-9604-bcfb9d7c4127.jpg" alt="Cold War">
 </figure>

 There's a good reason why past has lessons for the present.
-History influences culture, ideology and people and that constrains a group in terms of options they have at hand.
+History influences culture, ideology and people and that constrains a group in terms of the options they have at hand.
 Both advantages and disadvantages a group of people have is rooted in their historical paths.
 This is true as much to a society as it is to an organization.

 This makes history an important area to study.
 It helps us predict some of the patterns we might see in the future of this new cold war.
-And there are many questions we need answer for.
+And there are many questions we need answers for.
 The old cold war lasted four decades.
 Will the new one last that long?
 What will be the role of different states?
 What are the commercial and technological implications of the cold war?

 ## Changing Nature of Warfare

 One of the best outcomes of the cold war was the phasing out of direct confrontation between super powers.
 World has been remarkably peaceful since the second world war thanks to the doctrine of mutually assured destruction.
-Instead the super-powers resorted to proxy warfare between smaller powers and competition for technology domination.
+Instead, the super-powers resorted to proxy warfare between smaller powers and competition for technology domination.
 This will likely continue, but contours of warfare have significantly changed since the cold war.
 I see three main strands of competition: economy, cybersecurity and technology.

 <figure class="fullwidth">
 <a href="https://www.theguardian.com/news/datablog/ng-interactive/2021/mar/14/trade-war-fallout-how-reliant-is-australias-economy-on-china">